 At the NATO Lisbon Summit of 2010, Alliance nations agreed that NATO should transition towards a leaner structure in an effort to address the current economic climate.
 During the Chicago Summit of May 2012, all 28 nations unanimously agreed to reduce the number of major headquarters from 11 to only six and to reduce the number of staff from 13,000 to around 8,800 under a move called NATO Command Structure Review.

-Allied Land Command (LANDCOM) was established in Izmir, Turkey, December 1, 2012, following an activation ceremonyon Nov,.
-30, at the former NATO Air Command-Izmir, which deactivated the following year on June 1, 2013.
+Allied Land Command (LANDCOM) was established in Izmir, Turkey, December 1, 2012, at the former NATO Air Command-Izmir, which deactivated the following year on June 1, 2013.
 The SACEUR, U.S. Navy Admiral James G. Stavridis, presided, unfurling the LANDCOM colors to pass to its first commanding general, U.S. Army Lt.
 Gen. Frederick "Ben" Hodges.
 LANDCOM's premier Command Senior Enlisted Leader (CSEL), Canadian Army Command Sgt.
 Maj.
 Mark Saulnier, would serve as an important symbol for Hodges' vision to instill an ethos across all NATO armies that sought to empower the Noncommissioned Officer (NCO) with greater influence and responsibility for training Soldiers and advising commanders.

 LANDCOM would be the first of the three solitary component commands to be required to reach Full Operating Capability (FOC) by December 2014, which was the deadline for NATO operations in Afghanistan in support of International Security Assistance Forces (ISAF) to conclude and transition to Operation Resolute Support.
-The headquarters first had to achieve Initial Operating Capability (IOC), defined as 75% of its Peacetime Establishment filled and trained to conduct the majority of their mission essential tasks.